1938 - 2019 | NSW, US | Reporter

 The breakthrough came in 1977.
 Piers Akerman, who would become another Murdoch editor, heard that Elvis Presley’s stoically tight-lipped former bodyguards, the Memphis Mafia, might be willing to talk about his rumoured life-threatening drug use in return for a chunk of money.
 Murdoch agreed to pay them the unheard-of amount of $125,000.
 Dunleavy flew to California for a series of damning, salacious interviews to be serialised in The Star and published as a paperback under the title Elvis: What happened?
 The Star started running the heavily promoted Elvis exclusive the day before the King was found dead from an overdose in his bathroom at Graceland.
 The Star’s circulation went from two million to three million in a week and the paper never looked back.

-The book, authored by Dunleavy and Peter Brennan, became a bestseller.
+The book became a bestseller.
 Dunleavy’s ex-wife Yvonne had made $2 million writing The Happy Hooker about Manhattan madam Xaviera Hollander.
 For his Elvis book, Dunleavy received a flat fee of $30,000.

 But he wasn’t bitter or upset.
 He told New Yorker interviewer John Cassidy: “Mate, I’ve never had a bad day in journalism in my life.
 You win, you get drunk because you won.
 You lose, you get drunk because you lost.”